-- Farmland - Hospitals, hospices, convalescent homes, nursing homes - · Rest homes and retirement villages - · Hotels, motels, inns, camping grounds, hostels.
+- farmland - hospitals, hospices, convalescent homes, nursing homes - rest homes and retirement villages - hotels, motels, inns, camping grounds, hostels.

 For interest to be deductible, the general deductibility rules must be met.
 The interest will also not be deductible to the extent to which it is of a private or domestic nature.

-From 1 October 2021, interest is not deductible for residential property in New Zealand acquired on or after 27 March 2021, unless an exclusion or exemption applies (see below).
+Since 1 October 2021, interest is not deductible for residential property in New Zealand acquired on or after 27 March 2021, unless an exclusion or exemption applies (see below).

 For properties acquired before 27 March 2021, the ability to deduct interest on existing loans is being phased out between 1 October 2021 and 31 March 2025.
-For the 2022 tax year, you can claim:
+For the 2023 tax year, you can claim 75% of the interest incurred from 1 April 2022to 31 March 2023.